elastisys/compliantkubernetes/docs/operator-manual/common.md

 > [!IMPORTANT]
 > Leave sufficient time for the system to settle, e.g., request TLS certificates from Let's Encrypt, perhaps as much as 20 minutes.

-Check if all helm charts succeeded.
+Check if all Helm charts succeeded.

 ```bash
 compliantkubernetes-apps/bin/ck8s ops helm wc list -A --all